Jason Itzler: Business ventures, prostitution ring, and criminal record

-New York Confidential
+Itzler was arrested in New Jersey in 2000 and again in 2003 for assaulting his then girlfriends.
+His 2003 arrest led to an assault conviction.

 In 2001, Itzler was arrested at Newark Liberty International Airport for trying to smuggle ecstasy into the United States.
 After serving seven months in jail for the drug charge, he was released on parole in 2003, after which he started an escort service named New York Confidential.
 To meet the condition of his parole that he maintain legitimate employment, Itzler was fraudulently listed as a paralegal in the office of his attorney, Paul Bergrin.

-New York Confidential was run out of Itzler's Art Deco apartment in Hoboken.
+New York Confidential was run out of Itzler's Art Deco apartment in Hoboken, New Jersey.
 The company was doing well and the office was moved to a 5000 sq ft. loft at 79 Worth Street in Manhattan.
-In 2004 Itzler was averaging a gross of $55,000 a night.
-"That's because we were the best," said Itzler.
-"At NY Confidential, I told my girls that the pressure is on them because we have to provide the clients with the greatest single experience ever, a Kodak moment to treasure for the rest of their lives.
-Spreading happiness, positive energy, and love,that's what being the best means to me.
+In 2004, Itzler was averaging a gross of $55,000 a night.

+"That's because we were the best...
+At NY Confidential, I told my girls that the pressure is on them because we have to provide the clients with the greatest single experience ever, a Kodak moment to treasure for the rest of their lives.
+Spreading happiness, positive energy, and love, that's what being the best means to me.
 Call me a dreamer, but that's the NY Confidential credo."
 It was this attention to detail and customer satisfaction that made the group successful, attracting a wide array of clients, including senators and famous athletes.
+When asked about the repercussions faced as a result of his ventures within New York Confidential, Jason stated, "The problem with NY Confidential was it didn’t go far enough".
 There were even talks of franchising Confidentials in other cities, such as Las Vegas.

-In 2005, authorities arrested Itzler, who pleaded guilty to money laundering and promoting prostitution in 2006, and was sentenced to 18 months in prison.
+In 2005, authorities arrested Itzler, who was wanted by authorities in two other states for stalking, drug possession, and breaking parole.
+Itzler pleaded guilty to money laundering and promoting prostitution in 2006, and was sentenced to 18 months in prison.
+According to court papers, police found heroin, cocaine, crack cocaine, ketamine and marijuana in Itzler's office.

+In March 2005, Itzler was transferred from The Tombs to Bellevue Psychiatric Hospital.
+In an interview while in the psychiatric ward, Itzler said, "If I’m found innocent, I plan to go back into business opening up escort agencies all over the country.
+But I’ll base it in Costa Rica – to play it a little safe."